 The digital transformation imperative for B2B commerce

-B2B commerce is characterized by a traditional way of doing business; sales reps with specialized knowledge travel around the country to forge and maintain customer relationships via face-to-face interactions.
+B2B commerce is characterised by a traditional way of doing business; sales reps with specialised knowledge travel around the country to forge and maintain customer relationships via face-to-face interactions.
 But, just like in all other sectors, a digital, data-driven change is taking place in B2B commerce, and not just because of the challenges COVID-19 has posed.

-Lately, DEPT® has been receiving frequent requests for help with the design of corporate startups.
+Lately, DEPT® has been receiving frequent requests for help with the design of corporate start-ups.
 All of these have been from B2B businesses.
-They are brands that want to reinvent themselves to catch up with B2C businesses, which are characterized by high quality, short-cycle sales, with larger groups of individual decision-makers/customers.
-B2B customers also use digital-first services like Uber, Amazon, and Airbnb, and expect a similar user experience from a B2B platform.
+They are brands that want to reinvent themselves to catch up with B2C businesses, which are characterised by high quality, short-cycle sales, with larger groups of individual decision makers/customers.
+B2B customers also use digital-first services like Uber, Amazon and Airbnb, and expect a similar user experience from a B2B platform.
 In fact, there is a huge gap that needs to be closed.

 While B2C businesses are under pressure from platforms like Amazon and Zalando, there is plenty of potential for growth for B2B marketing.
 On top of that, taking action is imperative, there really is no way around it.
 Digitally, the B2B market still has a lot of growing up to do.
 Old business models still exist, and the underlying technology tends to be outdated.